Caffeine in coffee: Coffee is a class we cannot classify because it depends on how it is made or extracted.

 Some coffee drinkers classify their coffee as strongly based on how bitter it is, but the strength of the coffee is subjective.
 We have different taste buds and what is strong for you may not be as intense as others.
 What you think is sweet may already be too bitter for some.

 If we dig into deep every bean of lightly roasted coffee has more caffeine content than dark roast.
-Light coffee roasts it has 90% more water content than the dark roast coffee.
+Light coffee roasts have 90% more water content than the dark roast coffee.

 How Much Caffeine in a Coffee Cup